 The NASA GLOBE Clouds team is making available a curated, analysis-ready GLOBE dataset that includes the GLOBE Clouds data and the satellite matched data.
-The data is provided as CSV files and posted on the GLOBE Observer website https://observer.globe.gov/get-data/clouds-data.
+The data is provided as CSV files and posted in the Clouds Data section of the GLOBE Observer website.
 These are subsets of GLOBE data that have been post-processed by a scientist on the GLOBE team and are being made available for broader use by the community.